100 Drawings

 On the surface, that an institution like Kobberstiksamlingen (the Department of Prints and Drawings at the Danish National Gallery) is showing Artnode´s “100 Drawings” might seem quite innocent.
 Through the years, Kobberstiksamlingen has been quick to follow new tendencies and projects which fit with its policy, namely the display of art print.
 And in this particular case it should be pointed out that there is a special connection between Artnode and copper printing technology, which was the first method for mass production of images.
 Put another way: Presenting images which derive from WWW points to new forms of artistic organisation in computer mediated networks – which implies changes in occuring in art institutions in an era moving away from the “Gutenberg Galaxy” from which copper plate printing derived in the 1400s.

-However, in the display of this work there is also another intricate connection, because “100 Drawings” is drawn by hand from electronic images on www.artnode.dk.
+www.artnode.dk.
 The “original”, i.e. the displayed work, is a hand-drawn copy of other artists’ work, in the first place incorporated in an IT-based system.
 Following a typical, contemporary formula concerning context and work, one may say that an art work has been created which in almost extreme way, but nevertheless quite tangibly, refers to an absent context, the WWW, which in the exhibition appears totally distant and completely superimposed by another context.
 No codes are activated in Kobberstiksamlingens drawings, and no forms arise on a screen and mayby, it could be added, not much art.
 Instead what we see is a sort of technological anthropology, to paraphrase Joseph Kosuth – a particular conceptual interest in the exchange between new mass media, like the WWW, and traditional institutions, which stands forward by laying a “hand in” the art work, via references to works that other artists have had their “fingers in”.

 That the project has this ironic undertone is not because Artnode has intended it consciously.
 Over a long period , Artnode has worked to put a contemporary artistic perspective on the WWW, and now the group is documenting their work.
 The irony is directed against the extensive and resilient technology-fobia in classic modernist aesthetic philosophy from Theodor W. Adorno via Martin Heidegger to Maurice Merleau-Ponty and Clement Greenberg right onto the problematics of the “wild painting” of the 80s and a good part of contemporary installation art.
 One could argue that as a work of art, “100 Drawings” takes technology’s role in Heideggers famous criticism in “The Question Concerning Technology”.
 Instead of resisting the strategies of technology by concern for the “truth” of being, art is transformed to a technological rendering of being, Gestell, which reveals itself cleverly as a perspective upon the “logic ” of Kobberstiksamlingens collection by displaying hand-drawn copies of electronic mass-representations.